utvalde/OpenLF3/README.md

 #OpenLFConnect
+**Note**
 This is a port of OpenLFConnect for Python 3.
 It's currently not working.
+The following is the readme of the original project.

 All the credit for this software goes to Jason Pruitt, the creator of OpenLFConnect.
 All I'm doing is running a few conversion commands and troubleshooting.